park-holidays-uk/cs-migrator/README.md

 This migration assumes you have no entries within Contentstack and already have the required structure setup as Content-types.

+First create some usable code: `npm install` followed by `npm run build`

+After which you can run either command:

-Use `npm run migrate` to import all the data.
+1) `npm run migrate` to import all the data.

-Use `npm run remove`  to delete all the entries.
+2) `npm run remove`  to delete all the entries.

+### cache.json

+This migration process keeps track of the newly created entries and its associated ContentStack uid in the cache.json file.

+The keys to this object are taken from the entries original id within the parkholidays db.

+This will allow us to decipher which records in the old db point to which uid within ContentStack.